23 August 2007

 “7.00”

-“If he plays all the time; he won’t even pass SSLC; who would take a SSLC failure to national team?”
+“If he plays all the time; he won’t even clear SSLC; who would allow a SSLC failure in the national team?”

 Friends forever

-Now that I am married and mature (both things are not linked!), when I recollect those old days, I simply laugh at them.
-All that possessiveness, rules and regulations from mom somehow worked on me; made me a normal guy, if not a great guy.
+Now that I am married and mature, (both things are not linked!), when I recollect those old days, I simply laugh at them.
+All that possessiveness, rules and regulations from Mom, somehow worked for me——made me a regular guy.

-I wander sometimes in the kitchen while mom is cooking; Pick something from the dish (which I was not allowed to do when I was younger) and exclaim – “This is simply the best food I ever had”
+Sometimes, I barge into the kitchen while Mom is cooking, and pick something from the dish (which I was not allowed to do when I was younger).
+I say, “This is simply the best food I ever tasted.”

-“Is it better than your wife’s food?” she would ask mockingly.
+“Is it tastier than your wife’s?” she would ask mockingly.

 “How is your sex life?”

-“What the F…” I contain myself “How can you ask me that question?”
+“What the H——” I contain myself “How can you ask me that question?”

 Epilogue

 There was a kind of survey and I was caught hold by a young man with a questionnaire.
-He asked me lot of questions, my opinions on sex education, my sex preferences, life after death etc etc
+He asked me a lot of questions, my opinions on sex education, my sex preferences, life after death etc. etc.

-“In Dil-Chahata-hai, when asked the same question, he closes his eyes to eliminate rest of the guys to finalize on Preity Zinta!”
+“In Dil-Chahata-hai, when asked the same question, he closes his eyes, eliminates everyone else, and finalizes Preity Zinta!”

-“Oh, that is a nice trick, though I don’t need it.”
-Cleared my voice and confidently said –“The most important person in my life is - my mother”
+“Oh, that’s a nice trick, though I don’t need it.”
+I cleared my voice and confidently said: “The most important person in my life is - my mother.”

 Chalo then take care